Home

 Advocating for the DC elder community since 2016

-The Law Office of Richard D. Caldwell PLLC is a boutique law firm focusing on probate litigation and fiduciary services in the District of Columbia (D.C.) and surrounding Maryland counties.
-Richard D. Caldwell is a licensed attorney in D.C., Florida, Maryland, with admission to practice in the U.S. District Court for the District of Maryland, and the U.S. District Court for the District of Columbia
+Richard Caldwell is the CEO of the Law Office of Richard D. Caldwell PLLC, a boutique law firm specializing in probate litigation and fiduciary services throughout the District of Columbia and surrounding Maryland counties.
+He is licensed to practice law in the District of Columbia, Florida, and Maryland, and is admitted to practice before the United States District Court for the District of Maryland and the United States District Court for the District of Columbia.

 Contact